-Why can we not say no to long hours of work and pressing social engagements even when we know that they are causing tension within various spheres of our lives?
+Why can't we say no to long hours of work and pressing social engagements even when we don't want to attend?

-The inability to say No can affect our finances
+The inability to say No affects our finances

-I have a problem turning down causes, crusades or anything that smacks of innovation or startup.
+I have a problem turning down causes, crusades or anything that smacks of non-profit.

 Whenever I get an offer to do something new or slightly interesting I jump on that bandwagon and even make deals with crazymakers (people whose only job is to make you crazy).

-My refusal to say no often leaves me feeling very overwhelmed with my schedule, which leaves me stuck, with no clue where to start.
+My refusal to say no leaves me feeling overwhelmed with my schedule, which leaves me stuck, with no clue of where to start.

-This makes me unproductive and affects the amount of work I get done in a day and the amount of money I make.
+This makes me unproductive, affects the amount of work I get done and the amount of money I make.

-It’s easier to let intolerable situations and unbearable people (aka crazy makers) rule our lives and our finances.
-All this because we’re afraid to say, “No I don’t want that” or “No, I don’t want you”.
+It’s easy to let intolerable situations and unbearable people (aka crazy makers) rule our lives and our finances because we’re afraid to say, "No."

-Humans are wired towards tribalism because going against the tribe in our cavemen days often meant death.
+Humans are wired towards tribalism because going against the tribe in our cavemen days meant death.

 When you focus on pleasing others you ALWAYS lose

-When we say no to one thing, we state to ourselves and the world around us what we don’t want in our lives and by default we also state what we do want.
+When we say no to one thing, we let the universe know what we don’t want in our lives and by default we also state what we do want.

-Saying no could no to the things that no longer serve you brings more opportunities and creates space for the right things to come into your life.
+Saying no to the things that no longer serve us brings more opportunities and creates space for the right things to come into our lives.

-Saying no also makes you more discerning of the things you say yes to, which is how you start to make wise financial decisions.
+It makes us more discerning of the things we say yes to, which leads to better financial decisions.

 How to Say NO

-Evaluate yourself understand what you’re fine with doing and what you absolutely won’t do.
+Evaluate yourself and understand what you will not do.

-This way when people ask you to do something, you can always stand by your refusal and in time they will know where you stand on certain issues.
+When people ask you to do something, you can always stand by your refusal and in time they'll know where you stand on certain issues.

 2. Understand the difference between refusing a request and rejecting someone

-Sometimes we’re scared to say no because we think that saying no to someone’s request, actually means rejecting that person.
+We’re scared to say no because we think that saying no to someone’s request is a rejection of that person.

-If you feel like saying no to a request is saying no to the person, and then you need to examine your feelings or fear of rejection.
-When people reject a request from us, they are rejecting the request, not us.
+If you feel like saying no to a request is saying no to the person, you need to examine your fear of rejection because you could be projecting your fears to the situation.

 3. Be open and honest

-Don’t make up stories about why you have to say no. Be honest and to the point about why you are saying no and don’t feel guilty about it.
+Be honest and to the point and don’t feel guilty about it.